 This makes it super easy to use a portable charger like the Anker PowerCore 20100mAh to charge your batteries when you’re out shooting.

 Now, I’m not saying that you have to get a portable charger from the Anker brand because any portable charger will do.

-The reason why I chose this one from Anker, is because it has two USB ports for charging, it has good battery capacity, a fair price, and LED indicator lights which tells you how much charge you have left in the battery pack.
+The reason why I chose this one from Anker, is because it has two USB ports for charging, has good battery capacity, a fair price, and LED indicator lights that tell you how much charge you have left in the battery pack.

 The last time I looked it was around $49.99 on Amazon, which is a pretty good deal considering the 2 inputs it has, plus having enough battery capacity to charge an iPhone up to 4 times.